Queer ScreensTV Shows

 So while it hurts seeing all this negativity and hatred engraved in so many people, it is also important to showcase the reality of it all to a wider audience.
 To make them see that what’s said out there about the community and drag shows is far from the truth—that the rhetoric used to diminish the value of drag shows and ban them is just ignorance.

 Drag shows offer people a chance to find confidence and strength.
 What’s wrong with that?
 Some people find strength in sports, others in drag—neither is bad.
 Having shows like We’re Here saves lives.
-So perhaps of all four seasons of this amazing show, this one is the most important, as it helps show those living in fear that it’s okay to be who they are even if right now, out there—in their homes, schools, workplaces, neighborhoods—they tell them otherwise.
+So perhaps of all four seasons of this show, this one is the most important, as it helps show those living in fear that it’s okay to be who they are even if right now, out there—in their homes, schools, workplaces, neighborhoods—they tell them otherwise.

 We’ve always been here and no matter how hard they try, we won’t be silenced.